BrunoDelfim/code-solver/.github/pull_request_template.md

 ## 🔗 Related Issues
 - If there is a related issue, please reference it:
 - Closes #
-**(Note: it is mandatory that there is an issue before opening the PR, otherwise they will not be accepted.)**

 ## ✅ Checklist
 - [ ] I have tested it locally and it is working as expected